Quick Summary

 return jsonify({'message': 'registered successfully'})

-Now, generate another route that will allow all the registered users to log in.
-With the login route, we will create a view to handle the user login feature.
-When a user logs in, the entered password is matched with the user’s stored password.
-If the password matches successfully, a random token is generated to access the Bookstore API.
-For instance, we will keep the expiration time for this random token to be 45 minutes.
+We will create a view to handle the user login feature with the login route.
+When a user logs in, the entered password matches the user’s stored password.
+A random token is generated to access the Bookstore API if the password matches successfully.
+For instance, we will keep the expiration time for this random token to 45 minutes.

-You can simply update your file with the below-mentioned code beneath the registered route we created in the previous step:
+You can add the below-mentioned code beneath the registered route we created in the previous step in your file:

 Copy Text